zopefoundation/zope.locking/src/zope/locking/README.txt

 This won't work without an interaction, of course.
 Notice that we start the example by registering the utility.
-We would normally be required to put the utility in a site package, so that it would be persistent, but for this demonstration we are simplifying the regsitration.
+We would normally be required to put the utility in a site package, so that it would be persistent, but for this demonstration we are simplifying the registration.

     >>> component.provideUtility(util, provides=interfaces.ITokenUtility)